Original Air Date: October 2, 1959

 -Rod Serling

 The unnamed man is played by American television actor, Earl Holliman.
 He enters into the cafe and calls out for a meal only to find that the whole restaurant is empty.
-A jukebox is playing loudly in the background.
+A jukebox plays loudly in the background.
 Coffee is brewing on the stove.
 But where are all the people?
 Have the Soviets dropped the bomb?
 If so, why are all the buildings still standing?
 Is this merely a cruel joke?
 Is it all a dream?
 The man barges into the kitchen and demands food, but again no one is there.
-He decides to pour himself a cup of coffee but he accidentally breaks a small cooking clock at the same moment that the jukebox stops playing.
+He decides to pour himself a cup of coffee but he accidentally breaks a small cooking clock and at the same moment the jukebox stops playing.
 Is someone there?
 Who turned off the music?
 Where is everybody?

 “I wish I could shake that feeling… That crazy feeling of being watched… listened to…”

 Suddenly, the phone rings in a nearby telephone booth.
 He dashes across the street but the line goes silent.
 He hangs up the phone and tries to call the operator but there is only a pre-recorded message playing on the other end.
 A phonebook inside the booth reveals the name of the town: “Oakwood.”
-As he scans the town, there are no people anywhere, and despite this being a small town –typically a safe place in the American psyche– the man realizes he is completely vulnerable.
+As he scans the town, there are no people anywhere, and despite this being a small town –typically a safe place in the American cultural psyche– the man realizes he is completely vulnerable.

 Anxious, he runs out of the empty shop.
-Night falls and lights start to flash at the local movie theater.
+Night falls and lights start flashing at the local movie theater.
 A 1957 war film, Battle Hymn, is playing.
 Suddenly the man recalls his employment: he is in the Air Force!
-Notably, it is not books, but rather movies that have helped him realize his true identity.
+Notably, it is not books, but rather movies that help him realize his true identity.
 He runs up to the projection room in the movie theater –but once again it is empty.
 In a panic, he dashes down the stairs and crashes into a floor-length mirror in the theater.
 The shattered glass immediately ends his fantasy.
 The illusion of his dream, or at least his isolated existence in this small town, has been destroyed.

 “The barrier of loneliness: The palpable, desperate need of the human animal to be with his fellow man.
 Up there, up there in the vastness of space, in the void that is sky, up there is an enemy known as isolation.
 It sits there in the stars waiting, waiting with the patience of eons, forever waiting…